FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <u>Step 4:</u> Choose <b>Reference DateTime value</b>.<br>
 Here you define which photo DateTime values to compare with those in log file.<br>
 <br>
 <u>Step 5:</u> Margin before or beyond Track.
-Use this if time of your images are not within 1800 secs of the track time.<br>
+Change this if the time of your images is not within 1800 secs (default) of the track time.<br>
 <u>Step 6:</u> Choose if <b>TimeZone offset</b> is needed to be taken into account.<br>
 This is a funny one...
 The thing is, log files contain UTC time, while camera is usually set to local time (of where photo is taken).
 In most